 Let’s chasing waterfalls in Bali!
-It’s one of our favorite activities to do.
+It’s one of our favorite activities to do on this island.
 There is something special with Bali’s waterfalls with the relaxing sounds of the rushing water coming down from a mountain and quietness in the area.

 Bali has some of the most remarkable waterfalls to choose from.
 We know it’s difficult to decide which one to visit since you only have so many days on the island.
 All of them are beautiful and have their unique charms.

 With the help of our favorite travel bloggers (also known as the waterfall chasers), here is a list of the best waterfalls in Bali that you must visit and see for yourself.
+Many of these waterfalls are bucket list worthy!
 We also included helpful information on how to get there, the admission cost for the waterfalls, and what to bring to your Bali waterfall trip.
-While we saw a waterfall on Nusa Penida, an island off of Bali, this post specifically focuses on Bali mainland.
+While we saw a waterfall on Nusa Penida, an island south of Bali, this post specifically focuses on Bali mainland.

 Read More: Take an awesome cooking class in Bali